Category Archives: Project: Enfield Himalayan

 The Him took to the dirt so naturally, I didn’t even notice it at first.
 The key attributes must be the Michelin tyres, low seat and firm suspension.
 The 21-inch front wheel must help too, as does the torquey motor, getting round the wide gearing.
 And the otherwise ordinary brakes are just right on the dirt.

 I reached the Himalayan’s limit in the sandy gorge on Route MW6/7 in Western Sahara – same place I’d struggled with the WR two years earlier.
-This time I traced a better route along the valley but the flooded waterhole was now a dry mass of tracks in which the Himalayan would bog down for sure.
-I aired down, pushed around the side in first but stopped once I the chain jumped on the front sprocket from the strain: the torque had got the better of the weight and tall gearing.
+This time I traced a better route along the valley but the flooded waterhole was now a dry mass of deep sandy ruts in which the Himalayan would bog down for sure.
+I aired down, pushed around the side in first gear, but stopped once the chain jumped on the front sprocket from the strain: the torque had got the better of the weight, tall gearing and deep sand.
 The Himalayan doesn’t have the agility or power to handle deep soft sand – for that you want an unloaded KTM 450.

 Him4k - 4